suitmedia/WFG/readme.markdown

 # WebFont generator (WFG)

-> is a tool to convert .ttf files to .eot and .woff along with the stylesheet containing `@font-face` rules
+> is a tool to convert .ttf files to .eot, .woff and .woff2 along with the stylesheet containing `@font-face` rules

 ## Requirement

 * NodeJS v4

-**Note**: WFG will automatically install ttf2eot and ttf2woff modules globally via npm.
+**Note**: WFG will automatically install ttf2eot, ttf2woff and ttf2woff2 modules globally via npm.

 ## Installation